 Because it is not illegal to talk about committing a crime or even to begin to plan to commit a crime, these cases often turn on whether the prosecutor can prove the defendant committed the overt act required for a conviction.
 A common defense is that while the defendant contemplated violating the law, he never committed an overt act that would have put into motion the chain of events that would have constituted the crime.

 Chris Spring has handled hundreds of cases alleging attempt to commit a crime, both as a prosecutor in the Middlesex District Attorney’s Office and as a defense attorney.
-If you are charged with attempting to commit a crime, Attorney Spring has the necessary experience to aggressively defend your case.
+If you are charged with attempting to commit a crime, contact attempted crime defense lawyer Chris Spring.
+He has the necessary experience to aggressively defend your case.